cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 ::

-    pane = xloil.find_task_pane("MyPane")
+    pane = xloil.gui.find_task_pane("MyPane")

-By default, xlOil looks for a pane attached to the active window, but this can be changed witha arguments.
+By default, xlOil looks for a pane attached to the active window, but this can be changed with arguments.
 It is possible to create multiple panes with the same name, in which case this search could return either one.